 |4.3.1||Participation rate of youth and adults in formal and non-formal education and training in the previous 12 months, by sex|

-Norway is currently the only country the OECD expects to reach the target rate by 2030.
-The target has been operationalised at 64% based on the level of the best performers in the OECD in 2016.
+Given these trends, Norway is currently the only country the OECD expects to reach the target participation rate by 2030, operationalised by the OECD at 64%.
+The target is set based on the level of the best performers in the OECD.

 By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship

 |4.4.1||Proportion of youth and adults with information and communications technology (ICT) skills, by type of skill|